 Shedeur Sanders Recruiting

 Through his freshman and sophomore seasons, Sanders racked up 5,448 passing yards and 76 touchdown passes in 27 games.
 At this rate, he’ll pass names like Kyler Murray and Case McCoy on Texas’ career passing yards list with a chance to crack the top-10.
-Sanders is almost halfway to the career passing touchdowns record, too, held by current Arizona Wildcats quarterback Grant Gunnell.
+Sanders is within striking distance of the career passing touchdowns record in Texas, too, held by current Arizona Wildcats quarterback Grant Gunnell.

 Not only is he an elite thrower of the football, Shedeur Sanders is a stone-cold winner.

-With some help from an incredible roster that included brother Shilo Sanders (now with the South Carolina Gamecocks), the Trinity Christian Tigers have gone 26-1 over the last two years, including back-to-back TAPPS Division II State Championships.
-In last season’s title game, Sanders finished with 243 passing yards and four total touchdowns as TCHS capped an undefeated season by rolling the Austin Regents, 49-24.
+With some help from an incredible roster that included brother Shilo Sanders (now with the South Carolina Gamecocks), the Trinity Christian Tigers went 39-2 over the last three years, including winning three-straight TAPPS Division II State Championships.
+In the 2019 title game, Sanders finished with 209 passing yards and three touchdowns passes as TCHS capped its season by rolling the Austin Regents, 48-19.

 This kid isn’t just the son of a legacy.
 He’s the real deal.

 Shedeur Sanders’ High School Highlights